Code-Institute-Submissions/ms1_overuse_injuries/README.md

 Following steps were taken to deploy the web site.
 1. Log in to GitHub and navigate to  ms1_overuse_injuries repository.
-2. Go to Page section in setting and change dropdown menu from source to master
+2. Go to Page section in setting and change dropdown menu value from source to master
-3. After the diployment was completed the site address is deployed in the page which is __[here](https://mwmlln.github.io/ms1_overuse_injuries/)__
+3. After the diployment was completed the site address link is provided in the page which is __[here](https://mwmlln.github.io/ms1_overuse_injuries/)__

 ## Credit